yasir-dev1/esdm/README.md

 If the user specifies the -d option, the tool deletes a saved SSH device from the JSON file.
 License

-SDM is licensed under the MIT License.
+esdm is licensed under the MIT License.